1. You have to get up earlier than you want to

 You want to be the first one at work.
 You have to be the one standing by the door, greeting your team as they get to the office.
-Part of your role as a leader is to influence your team’s spirit and to set the tone for the day, and if you want any influence over that, you have to be at work early!!
-Setting the example to others is (obviously) a main responsibility you have and this is an easy way of getting your team there early, too.
-Another great reason to rise a little earlier, is to plan.
-There’s a reason why Stephen Covey wrote a whole book on his 3rd habit “Putting first things first” and that’s because planning your day and preparing for what’s about to come, gives you more control over the outcome.
+Part of your role as a leader is to influence your team’s spirit and to set the tone for the day.
+If you want any influence over that, you have to be there early!
+Setting the example to others is (obviously) a primary responsibility you have, and this is an easy way of getting your team there early, too.
+Another great reason to rise a little earlier is to plan.
+There’s a reason why Stephen Covey wrote a whole book on his 3rd habit “Putting first things first,” and that’s because planning your day and preparing for what’s about to come, gives you more control over the outcome.

 2. You have to be accountable for your actions

-Accountability eliminates the time and effort you spend on distracting activities and other unproductive behaviour.
-When you make people accountable for their actions, you’re effectively teaching them to value their work.
+Accountability eliminates the time and effort you spend on distracting activities and other unproductive behavior.
+When you make people responsible for their actions, you’re effectively teaching them to value their work.
 When done right, accountability can increase your team members’ skills and confidence.
-Taking ownership at work is about taking initiative and doing the right thing for the business.
-It’s about taking responsibility for results and not assuming it’s someone else’s responsibility.
-It’s the opposite of passing the buck.

-3. You have to be good to people who have treated you badly
+3. You have to be kind to people who have treated you badly

 4. You have to deliver results when making excuses is an option

-This is very self-explanatory.
-We always have a choice when a challenge lies in front of us and the choices you make, will shape who you become as a leader.
+This is self-explanatory.
+We always have a choice when a challenge lies in front of us, and the choices you make will shape who you become as a leader.